LearnOnDemandSystems/docs/lod/lod-themes.md

 **Instructions CSS:** CSS added to this tab will style the lab console, the portion of the lab window that houses the lab instructions.

-**Instructions Script:** Javascript can be inserted into the lab console, the portion of the lab window that hosues the lab instructions.
+**Instructions Script:** Javascript can be inserted into the lab console, the portion of the lab window that houses the lab instructions.

 **Virtualization CSS:** CSS added to this tab will style the portion of the lab window that houses virtual machines.